Determination (biology)

-In biology, determination is the process of matching a specimen of an organism to a known taxon, for example identifying a plant.
-The term is also used in cellular biology, where it means the act of the differentiation of stem cells becoming fixed.
-Various methods are used, for example single or multi-access identification keys.
+In biology, determination is the process of matching a specimen or sample of an organism to a known taxon, for example identifying a plant as belonging to a particular species.
+Expert taxonomists may perform this task, but structures created by taxonomists are sometimes used by non-specialists.
+Modern tools include single or multi-access identification keys, which can be printed or computer-assisted.